Honey (Erykah Badu song): Music video

 As a video within a video, the record store's video screen plays an excerpt of the song "Annie" performed by Badu's side project Edith Funker, which features Questlove, James Poyser, Nikka Costa, Mike Elizondo, and Wendy Melvoin.
-The video also features a cameo appearance by Sa-Ra member Shafiq Husayn.
+The video also features a cameo appearance by Sa-Ra members Shafiq Husayn and Taz Arnold.
 The video also features a recreated version of Rolling Stone magazine's front cover for its January 1981 issue, which originally featured John Lennon and Yoko Ono.

+In the video, Badu also spoofs ex-boyfriend André 3000 in OutKast's 2003 music video "Hey Ya!", changing the green setting for a pink one.
+The album cover is influenced in layout and proportions by the artwork from the 1976 self-titled debut album of the band Boston.
+The artwork for the album Boston can be seen on the record store wall just below and to the left of the artwork for Honey in the last seconds of the video.

 Accolades

 The video for "Honey" won Best Direction at the 2008 MTV Video Music Awards, and was nominated for Best Special Effects, Best Editing, and Best Cinematography.
+Badu also received the Video Director of the Year award at the 2008 BET Awards for the video.

 The video was also nominated for Best Short Form Music Video at the 51st Grammy Awards.

 It appeared at number seventy-nine on BET's Notarized: Top 100 Videos of 2008.

 In 2011, Complex magazine named it the 29th best music video of the 2000s.